 Since 2013, Crestron control modules for the Tesira platform have been available via the Crestron Application Market.
 As is to be expected, the module suite matured over time and arrived at v1.7 in 2016.
-In 2017 the module suite was re-written using SIMPL# for additional speed, scalability and functionality on the Crestron 3-Series platform.
+In 2017 the module suite was re-written as v2.x using SIMPL# for additional speed, scalability, and functionality on the Crestron 3-Series platform.
 2018 offered the opportunity for further enhancements in the form of v3.x.
 The following table is intended to help users in deploying the proper modules with the proper Crestron control system.

 |Module Version||Supported Crestron Processors||Connection Options||Supports Tesira System Security|

 |3-Series||RS-232, SSH or Telnet||Yes|

-*Note that Tesira FW3.1 or later will require Crestron Tesira module v2.2 for SSH control.
+*Note that Tesira FW3.1 or later will require Crestron Tesira module v2.2 or later for SSH control.

-*Note that Tesira FW3.3.or later will require Crestron Tesira module v2.3 if TesiraLUX is part of the Tesira system being controlled.
+*Note that Tesira FW3.3.or later will require Crestron Tesira module v2.3 or later if TesiraLUX is part of the Tesira system being controlled.

 When the respective module suite is downloaded from the Crestron Application Market, it will include the following: